-The surgery will require general anesthesia, and it will often take people around 2 to 3 weeks to fully recover.
+The surgery will require general anesthesia, and it will often take people around

 There can be serious complications with surgery for UI.
 It is important for people to discuss this treatment option with a doctor, to see if it is the right course of action for them.